Calgary Expo: History

-Accessibility

-In 2018, following the acquisition of Calgary Expo by North-American pop culture exhibition group Informa Canada, Inc. (operating as Fan Expo HQ), the convention was criticized by disability-rights advocates for removing a long-standing policy that allowed wheelchair users free access to VIP lanes to receive priority access to celebrity autograph and photo opportunities.
+In October 2017, Calgary Expo was acquired by Informa, the current parent company of Fan Expo Canada.
+Foong would remain the producer of the event.
+In 2018, the first year under Informa ownership, Calgary Expo faced criticism for ending a long-standing policy that allowed wheelchair users free access to VIP lanes to receive priority access to celebrity autograph and photo opportunities.
 The organizers stated that the revised policies were intended to provide balanced access for all attendees, were part of a goal to provide an "equal and accessible" experience for all attendees (as the result of the change was to make all attendees require a VIP pass for such access, regardless of disability), and that they were in compliance with relevant legislation.

 Programming

 The convention offers an extensive range of panels that take place in locations throughout the park.
 In addition to the exhibitors' hall taking place in BMO halls A-C, and celebrity autograph sessions taking place in D and E, multiple conference rooms throughout the BMO such as the Palomino room host smaller panels.
 Bigger names will often also have their panels in the Stampede Corral, and some also taking place in the Boyce Theatre.
 In addition to the regular panels which last 45 minutes, 2012 and 2014 included special, extended panels often labeled as "EXPOsed", which typically last from an hour to two hours long.
 These have ranged from concert-type panels to discussion panels.

+Since 2012, a parade through downtown Calgary known as the "Parade of Wonders" is held on the morning of the convention's opening day, which features cosplayers, marching bands, and appearances by some of the convention's guests.
+It traditionally finishes at Olympic Plaza; due to construction, the parade would end at BMO Centre itself on its 2025 route.
+The 2019 parade was noted as having around 5,000 public participants and nearly 15,000 spectators.

 Related events

 In 2012, the Edmonton Comic and Entertainment Expo, an Edmonton-based spin-off of Calgary Expo, was first held at the Edmonton Expo Centre in Northlands.
 The inaugural edition hosted 15,000; by 2016, attendance had grown to 40,000.
 The 2017 edition featured an appearance by William Shatner and a concert by Gene Simmons of Kiss.

 In 2014, the convention began an affiliation with the Saskatchewan Entertainment Expo in Saskatoon, Saskatchewan, first held in 2013, which was re-branded as the Saskatoon Comic and Entertainment Expo.
-The affiliation ended in 2018 following the sale to Fan Expo HQ.
+The affiliation ended in 2018 following the sale to Informa.

 In 2016, the convention began to hold the Calgary Expo Holiday Market at BMO Centre, with a focus on vendors and gift shopping.